jaymineh/P9_CICD_PIPELINE_JENKINS/project.md

 **Step 2 - Configure Jenkins To Retrieve Source Codes From GitHub Using Webhooks**
 ---

-- Go to the tooling repo on GitHub (or repo in question), then go to settingsand click on webhook.
+- Go to the tooling repo on GitHub (or repo in question), then go to settings and click on webhook.
 The payload IP is `<http://Jenkins-Server-Public-Server-IP:8080/github-webhook/>`.
 The content type should be set to `application/json`.

 - Go to the Jenkins home page ad click on new projects.
 Give the projet a name and select freestyle project.